nommaz/scrumrulesfortrello/README.md

 NodeJS 4+

 # setup
-clone the code and run
+clone the code and run in project folder
 ```
 npm install
 ```